cmerino15/homegoals/README.md

-# HomeGoals - Made usnig QT
+# HomeGoals - Made using QT

-### A basic home workout app

-### focusing on the the bread & butter: pushups, pullups, situps.
+## A basic home workout app focusing on the the bread & butter: pushups, pullups, situps.

 To work on in QT, make sure you click on the cmake .txt file